The Picture Frame Quilting Block

 Now look at the layout below.
 If you add sashing, this block makes a beautiful quilt all by itself.
 Notice the secondary pattern the corners of the quilt squares make with the sashing.

-Also, the plaid in the border adds interest and personality to the quilt.
+The plaid in the border adds interest and personality to the quilt.
 The corners are also fancy cut for more interest.
 Notice the black in the half square triangles and in the sashing squares.
 Do not be afraid of black.
 It adds a lot of punch to a quilt, even in small amounts.

 The fabric is doing a lot of work in this layout to make the quilt interesting and give it personality.
 Have some fun with this block, whether you use it by itself, or fill those frames with cute little prints or fancy cut fabrics.